 The most common retinal vascular disorders are:

 Hypertensive RetinopathyHigh blood pressure (hypertension) causes the blood vessels in the eye to narrow, leak and harden over time as these vessels are subject to continued excessive blood pressure.
-In some cases, this can cause the optic nerve to swell and result in vision problems.
+In some cases, this can cause the optic nerve and retina to swell and result in vision problems.

 Retinal Vein Occlusion Retinal vein occlusion (RVO) is a common vascular disorder where the vein becomes narrowed and blocked.
 RVO is one of the most frequent retinal vascular disorders, after diabetic retinopathy.
 There are two main types of RVO.
 An RVO that happens in the retinal vein at the optic nerve is called a Central Retinal Vein Occlusion (CRVO).
 About 90% of CRVO occurs in those aged 50 and above.
 An obstruction at a branch of the retinal vein is referred to as Branch Retinal Vein Occlusion (BRVO).
 BRVO accounts for about 30% of all vein blockages.
 RVO can affect vision in a few ways, including swelling in the macula (the central part of the retina crucial for sharp central vision), lack of blood flow in the retina, and development of abnormal blood vessels that can cause bleeding, retinal detachment, or glaucoma.Central Retinal Vein Occlusion (CRVO)

 Retinal Artery Occlusion (RAO)There are two main types of RAO.
-A central retinal artery occlusion (CRAO) is a blockage of the central retinal artery – the main blood vessel that brings blood and oxygen to the eye.
+A central retinal artery occlusion (CRAO) is a sudden blockage of the central retinal artery – the main blood vessel that brings blood and oxygen to the eye.
 This is a very serious condition that requires emergency treatment.
-When the main source of oxygen to the eye is blocked, permanent damage can occur.
-When the blockage occurs in one of the branches of the central retinal artery, it is called a branch retinal artery occlusion (BRAO).
+When the main source of oxygen to the eye is blocked, permanent damage and blindness often occurs.
+When the blockage occurs in one of the smaller branches of the central retinal artery, it is called a branch retinal artery occlusion (BRAO).
 Patients with RAO have a high risk of having blockage of other arteries in the brain, which can cause a stroke.

-Central Retinal Artery Occlusion
+Central Retinal Artery Occlusion (CRAO)

-Retinal Vein Occlusion (RVO) symptomsThe obstruction to the blood flow in the optic nerve by an RVO, as well as associated complications such as macular swelling, may cause blurring of vision or visual loss.
+Retinal Vein Occlusion (RVO) symptoms The obstruction to the blood flow caused by an RVO, as well as associated complications such as macular swelling, may cause blurring of vision or visual loss.
 These symptoms range from mild to severe and can either occur suddenly or gradually over time.
 Bleeding from abnormal new vessels can cause floaters or blurring of vision.
 If glaucoma develops due to RVO, there might be pain and blindness in the affected eye.
 Because of the threat to vision, regular eye examinations are important to pick up the problem early.

-Central Retinal Artery Occlusion (CRAO) symptomsCRAO presents as a sudden loss of vision in the affected eye.
+Retinal Artery Occlusion (RAO) symptoms CRAO presents as a sudden, complete loss of vision in the affected eye.
 BRAO usually causes sudden loss of vision in part of the field of vision.

 What are the risk factors?Risk factors for Hypertensive Retinopathy

-Risk factors for Central Retinal Artery Occlusion (CRAO) Risks of CRAO include smoking, hypertension, high cholesterol, diabetes, coronary heart disease and a history of stroke.
+Risk factors for Retinal Artery Occlusion (RAO) Risks factors for RAO include smoking, hypertension, high cholesterol, diabetes, coronary heart disease and a history of stroke.
 About 75% of CRAO cases occur in those with hypertension or blocked arteries in the heart.

-Treatment for Hypertensive RetinopathyA major aim of treatment is to prevent and limit damage to the eye and target organs by addressing the root cause – hypertension – through medication and lifestyle changes.
+Treatment for Hypertensive RetinopathyThe major aim of treatment is to prevent and limit damage to the eye and other organs by addressing the root cause – hypertension – through medication and lifestyle changes.